-It was a traditionally taught marksmanship position but lost popularity after the Korean conflict.
+The squat was a traditionally taught marksmanship position until some time after the Korean conflict.
 It’s been left out of military marksmanship manuals for a long time ever since.
 Civilian trainers and books about big game hunting kept it alive through the decades, though.

 The position returned in the 2016 edition of TC 3-22.9.

 Squatting is very quick to drop into and get out of, depending on your personal mobility.
 Unfortunately, as we’ve found with several Marksman Challenges and postal matches, many people today are not able to use this position without difficulty.
-It requires a good bit of flexibility and muscle tone to use it effectively.
+It requires a good bit of flexibility and muscle endurance to use it effectively.

 How to Squat